 A new episode of Lingthusiasm!

-Join us on Patreon to listen to this and 53 other bonus episodes.
-You’ll also get access to the Lingthusiasm Discord server where you can discuss your favourite linguistically interesting fiction with other language nerds!
+Join us on Patreon to listen to this and 60+ other bonus episodes.
+You’ll also get access to the Lingthusiasm Discord server where you can chat with other language nerds!

 You can listen to this episode via Lingthusiasm.com, Soundcloud, RSS, Apple Podcasts/iTunes, Spotify, YouTube, or wherever you get your podcasts.
-You can also download an mp3 via the Soundcloud page for offline listening, and stay tuned for a transcript of this episode on the Lingthusiasm website.
+You can also download an mp3 via the Soundcloud page for offline listening.
 To receive an email whenever a new episode drops, sign up for the Lingthusiasm mailing list.

 You can help keep Lingthusiasm advertising-free by supporting our Patreon.
-Being a patron gives you access to bonus content and lets you help decide on Lingthusiasm topics.
+Being a patron gives you access to bonus content, our Discord server, and other perks.

 Email us at contact [at] lingthusiasm [dot] com

 Lingthusiasm is created by Gretchen McCulloch and Lauren Gawne.
-Our senior producer is Claire Gawne, our production editor is Sarah Dopierala, our production manager is Liz McCullough, and our music is ‘Ancient City’ by The Triangles.
+Our senior producer is Claire Gawne, our production editor is Sarah Dopierala, our production assistant is Martha Tsutsui Billins, and our production manager is Liz McCullough.
+Our music is ‘Ancient City’ by The Triangles.